 An important fact pertaining to time is that the magician must be cognizant of his own concentration limits and must not exceed them – doing so would not only add to mental fatigue but would mean a compromise on alertness which spells doom in this art.

-- Sequence of learning – Like every skill which is mastered gradually, magic also has its incubation period wherein every magician must first learn the trick, practice it till he is confident of being able to perform with his eyes closed and finally is able to perform it confidently in the presence of an audience.
+Like every skill which is mastered gradually, magic also has its incubation period wherein every magician must first learn the trick, practice it until they are confident of being able to perform it with their eyes closed and finally is able to perform it confidently in the presence of an audience.

-- Mirror or a video camera – At the time of starting out, it is the video camera which is more helpful as reviewing the recording is the best way to realize the short-comings of the act and making improvements.
+At the time of starting out, it is the video camera which is more helpful as reviewing the recording is the best way to realise the short-comings of the act and make improvements.

 It would also help to watch from the other side of the fence namely from the spectator’s perspective.
-Likewise, a mirror would come in handy once the moves have been memorized and critical review is required for further polishing.
+Likewise, a mirror would come be useful once the moves have been memorised and critical review is required for further polishing.

-It is the art of practice which would reflect during the final act being a refined performance as the time well spent.
+It is the art of practice which will show itself during the final act being a refined performance proving that the practice time was well spent.